 The problem with that business model for Dave is that you don’t make much money for advertising to a small market.
 That’s when a lightbulb went off for Dave and he decided to write a book related to a niche website that he created.
 He funneled the traffic from its website over to his book on the subject and created a steady stream of income from KDP and has never looked back.

-In our conversation we talked about Search Engine Optimization, How to Sell More Books on Amazon, and KDP Rocket his Amazon keyword research tool.
+In our conversation we talked about Search Engine Optimization, How to Sell More Books on Amazon, and Publisher Rocket, his Amazon keyword research tool.
 Here are the highlights.

 SEO Basics and Philosophy for Authors